davidmanheim/AI_Evals_Review/Preregistration.md

 Note: As an adapted best practice, we are filling out a copy of the "PROSPERO" Systematic review preregistration.
 Because that system is exclusive to medical and similar systematic reviews, this is being done separately.

-The initial preregistratino was Jul 21.
+The initial preregistration was Jul 21.
 Amendments to the protocol are tracked in the Git repository.
 Major changes are listed below:
 (28-Aug-2025):
 - Include 2 additional sources and searches omitted accidentally, which had been planned and performed beforehand.
 - Clarify extracted items and reported outcomes based on early results.